Equity Gallery- Call for Entries

 Entries are to be submitted in digital format (preferably in a PDF format, but Word Docs are also accepted) to email@example.com.
 Submissions must include a maximum of 3 artworks, complete with accompanying images and information about the artworks, noting size, mediums, and date of production.
 Art works may be paintings, drawings, mixed media works, prints, sculpture, digital media, and more.
 The works’ size must to not exceed 48” in any dimension (including frame).
 Please also include a short artist statement, bio, and a CV within your submission.

 Entrants must successfully fill out and submit an entry form in the field below.

 Applicants must pay a submission fee of either $35 for general applicants or $20 for current NYAE members.

 The deadline for entries is Sept.
 16th at Midnight.
 Artists chosen for the exhibition will be notified by Oct.
 7th.

 Artists are responsible for arranging the shipping of works to and from the gallery locations.
 To be included in the exhibition, works must arrive at Equity Gallery by or before Nov.
 8th.

 Entries will juried by a panel comprising fellow practitioners and allied professionals, including Beverly McNeil, proprietor of Portraits.
 Inc, and portraiture artists Patricia Watwood and Hyeseung Marriage-Song.
-The jury will also award a first, second, and third prize to exhibiting artists.

 The exhibition is currently projected to exhibit at Equity Gallery in New York, NY from November 14th -December 7th and Portrait Inc. in Birmingham, AL from Jan.
 15th- Feb.
 1st.